jin0s/Crossing-Words/README.md

 * As a player I want a percentage of right answers so that I can show my friends and compare scores - Jorge
 * As a player I want to see the correct and completed board after submitting so that I can learn new words - Jin
 * As a player I want to save my progress so that I can continue playing later - Jin
+* As a player I want to undo my wrong answer so that I can try to enter the right asnwer. - Tony
+* As a player I want to be able to rate the crossword puzzle ;evel to show my enjoyment. - Tony

 ## Requirements [6 point]
 * Must accessible via web browser